bnjmn21/bsim2/README.md

 - `./dist` is the target folder for the web build.
 - `./gates.blend` is a blender file containing the meshes for the logic gates.

-The rest of the files should be familiar to [rustaceans](https://www.rustacean.net/).
+The rest of the files are like the usual cargo project structure.